lukiszp/app_weather/README.md

 # app_weather

 A simple weather application project created in flutter to learn mobile application programming.
+Not for commercial purpose.

 ## Details